Cavalier King Charles Spaniel

 brown cocker spaniel looking at the camera and panting

-• Known to be lively, adaptable and friendly, they can live very happily in all types of households.
+• Cocker Spaniels are lively, friendly and adaptable, and can live happily in all types of households.

-• Kind and gentle, Cocker Spaniels can make excellent dogs for first-time owners.
+• Kind and gentle, Cocker Spaniels are a good choice for first-time dog owners.

-• They’re a sociable breed that quickly form strong bonds, and enjoy being around other people and pets.
+• Cocker Spaniels are sociable and quickly form strong bonds with their families.
+Their outgoing personality means they enjoy being around people and other pets.

 cocker spaniel with a blue rope toy in its mouth